 Letter from the SoE Advisory Council

-The advisory council wishes to thank you for the opportunity to contribute to the preparation of SoE 2006.
-The NSW Government is to be commended on its leadership in open reporting on the state of the environment and this report provides a valuable snapshot and a timely guide to action for all in NSW.
+The advisory council wishes to thank you for the opportunity to participate and add value to the preparation of SoE 2009 and we commend the NSW Government for continuing to undertake state of the environment reporting of a high quality in NSW.

 NSW State of the Environment Advisory Council